-A group of members of The Senior Section walking in open, remote or extreme countryside without a qualified leader must be supervised by an appropriately qualified adult who will ensure their safety and well-being during the walk.
+A group of Rangers or members of The Senior Section walking in open, remote or extreme countryside without a qualified leader must be supervised by an appropriately qualified adult who will ensure their safety and well-being during the walk.
 However, the supervisor does not have to be with the group at all times, such as when they are on a Duke of Edinburgh's Award expedition.

 - appropriate clothing and equipment for the route

 - means of contacting both the appointed supervisor and another responsible adult if they experience problems